nospaceships/node-yara/README.md

 **This module is supported on Linux and MacOS (using homebrew) platforms only**

-This module requires the `libmagic` library and the `libcrypto` library, and their associated C header files.
-Use the following commands to install these libraries before installation:
+This module uses the installed version of libyara.
+You should download, compile and install your preferred version, or use one of the following commands using your system package manager:

 	# CentOS/Red Hat
-	sudo yum install file-devel
+	sudo yum install yara-devel

 	# Debian/Ubuntu
-	sudo apt-get install libmagic-dev
+	sudo apt-get install yara

 	# MacOS (using homebrew)
-	sudo brew install autoconf aclocal automake libtool libmagic libssl
+	sudo brew install yara

 This module is installed using [node package manager (npm)][npm]: